Despair or Joy - Prepare for Child's Departure from Home

 "Empty Nest Syndrome" often begins during the high school years.
 During this time, your child forms new friendships, goes out on weekends, and may experiment with risky behavior.
 Many parents become nostalgic for when their child was younger.
 A parent may also begin anticipating the loss he or she will feel when the child leaves home.

-United Behavioral Health, the mental health and substance abuse carrier for Commonwealth Indemnity Plan and Navigator by Tufts Health Plan Members, recommends the following strategies for coping with the transition:
+Beacon Health Strategies, the mental health and substance abuse carrier for Commonwealth Indemnity Plan and Navigator/Spirit by Tufts Health Plan Members, recommends the following strategies for coping with the transition:

 Know What Feelings to Expect: If your only or last child is leaving home, the silence can be eerie.
 The telephone does not ring as frequently and visitors are not regularly dropping by.
 Couples who have diverted their attention from each other during child rearing sometimes experience marital difficulties.
 And, single parents can be devastated by the loss of such a tight parent-child bond.